diodechain/website/_posts/2024-05-13-what-data-breaches-cost.md

 **Summary**

 Data breaches and cyberattacks pose significant threats to SMEs, amplified by their limited resources and security measures.
 As highlighted throughout this series, the financial, reputational, and operational impacts of these breaches are substantial, with SMEs facing unique challenges in recovery.
 With almost half of data breaches involving SMEs, businesses must prioritize the protection of executive data to mitigate these risks and safeguard their operations.

+Diode solves these executive protection challenges with production-ready tools: deploy [Diode Collab](https://collab.diode.io/) for secure team messaging and decentralized hosting that eliminates central metadata collection, or use it as your Slack alternative with zero-knowledge architecture designed for compliance-heavy environments.

 To explore further please:
 <div class="story__buttons">